-In Vermont, a wrongful death is a death resulting from the "wrongful act, neglect, or default of another."
-An action for wrongful death may be brought to court in any situation where, if the deceased person had lived, he or she could have brought a claim for personal injury.
-Instead, the personal representative of the deceased person's estate must file the claim on the deceased person's behalf.
+In Vermont, a wrongful death is a death resulting from the "wrongful act, neglect, or default of a person or corporation."
+Vermont's law states that an action for wrongful death may be brought to court in any situation where, if the deceased person had lived, he or she could have brought a personal injury claim.
+Because the injured person is no longer able to file a claim on his or her own behalf, someone else must step in and file the claim.
+(Vt.
+Stat. tit.
+14, § 1491 (2021).)

+If the deceased person left a surviving spouse but no children, damages awarded in the wrongful death claim are distributed to the spouse.
 If there is no surviving spouse or children, but there are surviving parents, the parents receive the damages awarded.
 However, a parent who has abandoned a child cannot recover damages in that child's death.
 Likewise, a spouse who has abandoned another spouse may not recover damages in a wrongful death case if the abandoned spouse dies.

 Damages can be awarded to compensate for a range of losses.
 In Vermont, damages are commonly awarded for:

 Learn more about damages that might be possible in a successful wrongful death case.

 Like all states, Vermont limits the amount of time the personal representative has to file the wrongful death lawsuit under a law called a "statute of limitations."
 The statute of limitations that applies to most wrongful death claims in Vermont sets a filing deadline of two years from the date of the person's death.
 But other time limits could apply depending on the circumstances of the case, including: